-The CEO handles the day-to-day management in accordance with instructions laid down by the Supervisory Board.
-The CEO has organised the management of ATP and associated bodies as stated in Chart C.2.
+Board.
 The CEO is assisted in the day-to-day management by the other members of the Group Management body.
 The Group Management is the decision-making body in relation to all major strategic decisions concerning the day-to-day management.
 Chart C.3 shows the members of the Group Management and describes their respective areas of responsibility.
 Areas of responsibilities are delegated by the CEO to the other members of the Group Management in accordance with special instructions.